top of page

 Hut Names and Sponsors

-The huts utilised for activities and events at Homebase are modelled on the concept of the P1 Huts used by the US 5th Airforce around its many airfields in and around Townsville.
+The huts utilised for connection activities and events at Homebase are modelled on the concept of the P1 Huts used by the US 5th Airforce around its many airfields in and around Townsville.
 In typical Australian manner, they were colloquially called PeeWee Huts.

 We intend to name all the huts after our homegrown heroes of World War II.
-We will do this progressively to ensure that each naming ceremony receives the right respect and celebration for the service person's family.
+We will do this progressively to ensure that each naming ceremony receives respect and celebration for the service person's family.

 Each PeeWee Hut also has a sponsor who is an outstanding supporter of the Veteran Community in Townsville.
 We are proud to recommend them to our clients seeking services from them, and we are proud that the 1000 participants a month who take advantage of the greater than 100 activities and events at Homebase see that we are proud to affiliate with them.